mangoleaves/mangoleaves.github.io/_projects/2024-3-MeshArrangements.md

 To efficiently deduplicate intersection points, we localize this process by sorting the intersection points along their respective edges or segments, rather than using a global map.
 This localization significantly reduces the sorting scale by several orders of magnitude and enhances the parallelism.
 Additionally, to reduces the number of calls to the computationally expensive predicates, we simplify the constrained triangulation by reducing it to a 2D problem through the projection of triangles onto an orthogonal plane, and further simplify the intersection location process and introduces a new property.
 </p>
+-->

 ## Results

 We test our algorithm on the Thingi10k dataset and one stress-testing dataset (constructed by rotating one models several times and combining all of them) to validate the robustness and efficiency of our algorithm.
 Compared with the state-of-the-art methods, the efficiency is improved by an order of magnitude.
+See details in our paper :).

 <figure style="width: 90%; text-align: center;">
   <img src="/images/2024-mesh-arrangements/Gallery.png" alt="Gallery">